 The Market was last remodelled in 2000 to help make it a leader among European wholesale markets in terms of complying with technical, commercial, health and environmental demands.

-The president of the GMP, Leandre Serra, talks about the agreement and the improvement works (Spanish subtitles)
+The president of the GMP until 2018, Leandre Serra, talks about the agreement and the improvement works (Spanish subtitles)

 Barcelona City Council, Mercabarna, the Fruit and Vegetable Wholesalers' Business Association (AGEM) and farming cooperative representatives signed an agreement in February 2014 to modernise this Market.